The product of simple modules over KLR algebras and quiver Grassmannians: Graded quiver varieties

-for the projective resolution of indecomposable non-projective representations $U$.
-It is easy to see that $\Pi(\mu\oplus\nu)=\Pi(\mu)\oplus\Pi(\nu)$. \end{Definition} Following \cite[Section 4.5]{KS1}, we will define the following functor. \begin{Lemma} We define the functor $CK$ by
+for the projective resolution of indecomposable non-projective representations $U$, and $v_U=\dim \homq{U}{M}$ if $U$ is a projective representation.
+It is easy to see $\Pi(\mu\oplus\nu)=\Pi(\mu)\oplus\Pi(\nu)$. \end{Definition} Following \cite[Section 4.5]{KS1}, one can define the $CK$ functor by

-where $\beta$ runs over the non-projective roots.
-This functor is identified with the definition given by \cite[Section 4.5]{KS1} \end{Lemma} \begin{proof} For a representation $M$ of $Q$, the restriction of the functor $K_R$ as in \cite{KS1} to the category $\cH_Q$ equals for any $\iota: P\to Q$, and the restriction of $K_{LR}$ as in \cite{KS1} to the category $\cH_Q$ equals $\widehat{M}$.
-Following \cite[Section 4.5]{KS1}, the functor $CK(M)$ is the cokernel of the natural map $\widehat{M}\to K_R(M)$, namely,
+where $\beta$ runs over the non-projective roots. \begin{Lemma} This functor is identified with the definition given by \cite[Section 4.5]{KS1} \end{Lemma} \begin{proof} For a representation $M$ of $Q$, the functor $K_R$ from \cite{KS1} when restricted to the category $\mathcal{H}_Q$ is defined as for any $\iota: P\to Q$.
+Similarly, the functor $K_{LR}$ from \cite{KS1} when restricted to the category $\mathcal{H}_Q$ is equal to $\widehat{M}$.
+As described in \cite[Section 4.5]{KS1}, the functor $CK(M)$ can be seen as the cokernel of the natural map $\widehat{M}\to K_R(M)$, specifically given by